pordonez/loopback-url-based-access-control/README.md

 AccessRule implements a LoopBack role resolver function that determines if a given user is authorized to access a given URL.

 ######Project
-The Project model illustrates one programmatic way of adding a access rules.
-Project implements an afterRemote('create') function that creates an AccessRule to make an admin of the logged-in user for the project identified as /Project/1.
+The Project model illustrates a programmatic way of adding a access rules.
+Project implements an afterRemote('create') function that creates an AccessRule to make an admin of the logged-in user for the project being created.
+The afterRemote('create') function also add the currently logged-in user as a team member of the project.

-### Running
+### Running the sample
-Do the following after cloning the repository:
+Looback's explorer and a custom index.html page are used to exercise the implementation.

+1. Clone the repository.
-1. Install the depenant packages using, for example, npm install.
+2. Install the depenant packages using, for example, npm install.
-2.
+2. Run "DEBUG=aclmod*" slc run" to start the server.
+3. Navigate to http://localhost:3000/ to view the access rules currently defined.
+4. Use the LoopBack explorer to create and login new users and create projects and activities.

 index.html is a very simple web page for creating access rules.
 The page includes views for listing currently created rules and creating new ones.